-I require that you mentally commit yourself to the lawyer coaching process for a period of three months.
+I request that you mentally commit yourself to the lawyer coaching process for a period of three months.
 The results of coaching take a while to show up and I want you to experience coaching for a long enough period to reap the benefits.
 I will work hard to help you accomplish your goals within that time.
 Your agreement with me is to be open to the coaching process and do the work we agree to between the coaching sessions.
-There is no written contract and, if coaching is not working for you, you can stop at the end of any month.
-At the end of the initial three-month period, if you want to continue, we will discuss what arrangement will work best for you.
+The coaching contract provides for a period of three months, however, either the client or the coach can terminate the contract at any time, with or without reason and any unearned coaching fee will be refunded pro-rata.
+At the end of the three-month period, if we want to continue, we will discuss what arrangement will work best moving forward.

 I believe I just want coaching for a short period; how is that handled?

 Sometimes a shorter period of coaching is all that is necessary to help the client achieve his goals.
 I offer a shorter one-month program for those situations with the same terms as the three-month agreement. including in-between session support.